guaxinim9/quartz/content/Library.md

 - Underworld by Don DeLillo
 - Measurement by Paul Lockhart
 - The Timeless Way of Building by Christopher Alexander et al
+- A Pattern Language by Christopher Alexander et al
 - Theosis by Archimandrite George
 - The Song of the Cell by Siddhartha Mukherjee
 - The Everlasting Man by G.K.
 Chesterton
-- War and Peace in the Global Village by Marshall McLuhan
+- Understanding Media by Marshall McLuhan
+- The Future of Cities by Nikos Salingaros

 #### Recently Read: